 Jeduthan hummed softly and smiled, before snaking her hand down to massage him.
 She cupped him and gently squeezed, while she gazed deep into his eyes.
 Pellus groaned.
 She knew him so well.
 She knew just what to do to him.
 She knew her gaze, filled with love, was the comfort he needed.
 He pressed his mouth to hers, his free hand on the back of her neck.
-When he stopped he breathed deeply and drew her to the floor, which suddenly gave to the pressure of their bodies, as soft as a feather pillow.
+He drew her to the floor, which suddenly gave to the pressure of their bodies, as soft as a feather pillow.

 “You have outdone yourself,” Jeduthan whispered.
 “The floor cradles my limbs.”